mahady-manana/mahady-manana/README.md

 ### Hi! 👋

-**Mahady Manana** is a Javascript and Typescript Developer work primarly with Reactjs to create amazing, robust and modern web application.
+My name is **Mahady Manana** is a Javascript and Typescript Developer

-I am the Founder of [B-Devcom](www.betatuto.com), an open source documentation for JavaScript and TypeScript.
+I love to create amazing, robust and modern web application.

 If you are interested to work with me feel free to contact me on LinkedIn or directly email me.